iaretechnician/barebones-masterserver-wiki/Quick-Setup.md

 Master Server Framework is extremely customizable, but that comes with a price - it might be a bit difficult to understand how everything ties together.
 To help you ease into the framework, I made this guide and added a "QuickSetup" demo.

 This is **NOT** the only way to work with the framework, nor is it the best (there's really no best way to use it).
-However, I think it's the easiest to understand and get into, so let's do it!
+However, I think it's the easiest to understand and get into, so let's do this!

 ## Test it first